Blue-Wall-Group/BlueWallGroup-wiki-archive/Sprint-5-overview.md

   - US128: "As a user, I want WCAG level AA conformant color contrast on the WikiStats page search bar placeholder, so that I can see the those elements more clearly."

 ### Key decisions
+  - Standups from Sunday to Thursday night
+  - Product Owner role switches at end of Sprint Planning
 ## Review

 ### Accomplishments